oddmayo/Obsidian-Vaults/University of Milan/Advanced Microeconomics/Micro3  - TP Evidence.md

 *Prediction 5:* survival probability after one and two years if higher for agents who initially chose monthly membership *Finding 5:* higher for for monthly contract

-*Prediciont 6:* annual contract in second year among stayers is higher than in the first year *Finding 6:* yes
+*Prediction 6:* annual contract in second year among stayers is higher than in the first year *Finding 6:* yes

 *Prediction 7:* monthly contract expected attendance should increase from month to month